rsms/gotalk/README.md

 01  -- ProtocolVersion 1
 ```

-If the version of the protocol spoken by the other end is not supported by the reader, the connection is terminated and the conversation never starts.
+If the version of the protocol spoken by the other end is not supported by the reader, a ProtocolError message is sent with code 1 and the connection is terminated.
 Otherwise, any messages are read and/or written.

 ### Single-payload requests and results